IngramSpark Royalty Calculator

 When returns happen:

-• You must refund the wholesale price to the bookseller
+• You must refund the wholesale price of the book to the bookseller.

-• You lose your earlier “royalty” on that return (and then also lose print cost)
+• You lose your earlier “royalty” on that return and must absorb the physical print cost.

 How Returns Affect Net Compensation